dandro/ConvenientGiraffeApiTemplate/README.md

 # Convenient Giraffe API Template

+*WARNING: This is a work in progress.
+Check the TODO section to know what is missing.*

 A convenient template project to quickly get started with a Giraffe API in F#.
 It includes:

 - Docker & Docker Compose